rphphd/TestNode/README.md

 # Run the test

-Download the code from GitHub
+Download the code from GitHub (you can clone it into your own local directory).
+Then in the directory you clone into, run `npm install`.